SaaS Marketing in 2026: Metrics, Channels & Growth

 Video Marketing

-Video has become an essential part of the SaaS marketing toolkit.
-It can be used for everything from high level brand storytelling and product demos to detailed tutorials and customer testimonials.
-Video is highly engaging and can simplify complex topics, making it perfect for explaining the value of a software product.
+Video can be used for everything from high level brand storytelling and product demos to detailed tutorials and customer testimonials.
+It is highly engaging and can simplify complex topics, making it perfect for explaining the value of a software product.
 Placing videos on landing pages can significantly increase conversion rates.

 Paid Advertising